mcollina/async-cache-dedupe/README.md

 Using a `redis` storage is the best choice for a shared and/or large cache.
 All the `references` entries in redis have `referencesTTL`, so they are all cleaned at some time.
-`referencesTTL` value should be set at the maximum of all the `ttl`s, to let them be available for every cache entry, but at the same time they expire, avoiding data leaking.
+`referencesTTL` value should be set at the maximum of all the `ttl`s, to let them be available for every cache entry, but at the same time, they expire, avoiding data leaking.
-Anyway, we should keep `references` up-to-date to be more efficient on writes and invalidation, using the `garbage collector` function, that prunes the expired references: while expired references does not compromise the cache integrity, they slow down the I/O operations.
+Anyway, we should keep `references` up-to-date to be more efficient on writes and invalidation, using the `garbage collector` function, that prunes the expired references: while expired references do not compromise the cache integrity, they slow down the I/O operations.
 Storage `memory` doesn't have `gc`.

 ### Redis garbage collector